 There are a huge number of ways to incorporate interactivity into your content.
 Here are just a few popular examples:

-• Calculators – These are great for problem solving and can save customers’ time too.
+- Calculators – These are great for problem-solving and can save customers’ time too.

-• Assessments – Diagnostic or troubleshooting tools are exactly the kind of useful content people love.
+- Assessments – Diagnostic or troubleshooting tools are exactly the kind of useful content people love.

-• Heat maps – Often used to visualise results in elections, these can equally be used to illustrate regional differences in other scenarios.
+- Heat maps – Often used to visualise results in elections, these can equally be used to illustrate regional differences in other scenarios.

 Interactive content often sounds exciting and promising, which makes it easy to pursue before properly considering if it’s the best option.

 - Are you simply putting an unnecessary barrier in the way of the customer getting what they need?

-You need to be wary of over complicating something that could be done a lot more simply because you could turn off your audience.
+Putting unnecessary roadblocks in place is likely to lose you key conversions.
 If you’re asking for personal information, be sure it’s clearly warranted, so it doesn’t make people wary of engaging with your content.

 - What’s in it for the audience?

 Like with any piece of content, you shouldn’t lose sight of what your audience needs.
 Aim to inform or entertain them.
 Ask yourself another question.
 Does the content you are creating serve a purpose?

 - Do you have clear goals that producing the content will help you achieve?